moorepants/learn-multibody-dynamics/mass.rst

 .. admonition:: Exercise

-   Gvine the inertia dyadic of a bicycle's handlebar and fork assembly about its mass center where :math:`\hat{n}_x` points from the center of the rear wheel to the center of the front wheel and :math:`\hat{n}_z` points downward, normal to the ground, and the head tube angle is 68 degrees from
+   Given the inertia dyadic of a bicycle's handlebar and fork assembly about its mass center where :math:`\hat{n}_x` points from the center of the rear wheel to the center of the front wheel and :math:`\hat{n}_z` points downward, normal to the ground, and the head tube angle is 68 degrees from